Variegated Cupid Peperomia (Peperomia scandens 'Variegata') Care Indoors

 Watering

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot disease.
+Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot and death of the plant.
+Learn more on how to water houseplants the correct way.

 Light Requirements

-Variegated Cupid Peperomia grows best in bright, indirect light away from direct sunshine can cause scorching of the leaves.
+Variegated Cupid Peperomia grows best in bright indirect light.
+Keep it away from direct sunshine to prevent scorching of the leaves.

 Temperature and Humidity